-Vauxhall Grandland X Hybrid reliability & safety rating
+Vauxhall Grandland Hybrid reliability & safety rating

 |Euro NCAP||Adult protection||Child protection||Safety assist|

-|5 stars (2017)||84%||87%||60%|
+|5 stars (2021)||84%||87%||60%|

-Vauxhall Grandland X PHEV reliability & problems
+Vauxhall Grandland Hybrid reliability & problems

 Things weren’t quite as impressive in the pedestrian protection (63%) and safety assistance (60%) categories, yet neither prevented the family SUV from achieving the coveted five-star overall rating.
-In addition to the aforementioned Safety Pack, the Grandland X gets electronic stability control, traction control, speed-limit recognition, hill-start assistance, tyre-pressure monitoring and six airbags.
+In addition to the aforementioned Safety Pack, the Grandland gets electronic stability control, traction control, speed-limit recognition, hill-start assistance, tyre-pressure monitoring and six airbags.

 In This Review

-- 2Range, MPG, CO2 & chargingAs with all plug-ins, how efficient the Vauxhall Grandland X Hybrid is depends on how much you use the electric motor versus the petrol engine
+- 2Range, MPG, CO2 & chargingAs with all plug-ins, how efficient the Vauxhall Grandland Hybrid is depends on how much you use the electric motor versus the petrol engine

-- 3Running costs & insuranceMake sure you do your sums – the Vauxhall Grandland X Hybrid won't save you money on servicing or insurance
+- 3Running costs & insuranceMake sure you do your sums – although it's a very affordable company car, the Vauxhall Grandland Hybrid won't save you money on servicing or insurance

-- 4Performance, engine & driveThe hybrid Vauxhall Grandland X has a pleasing turn of pace, but few will need such a powerful SUV for family duties
+- 4Performance, engine & driveThe hybrid Vauxhall Grandland has a pleasing turn of pace, but it's not that entertaining to drive otherwise

-- 6Boot space, seating & practicalityOpting for the Hybrid means sacrificing some of the standard Grandland X's versatility – but this is still a practical family car
+- 6Boot space, seating & practicalityOpting for the Hybrid means sacrificing some of the standard Grandland's versatility – but this is still a practical family car